leandroroser/prettyparser/README.md

 The portions of this line can be joined in a single line.

-HERE ALSO IS SOME TEXT IN UPPERCASE TO JOIN
+HERE ALSO IS SOME UPPERCASE CASE TEXT TO JOIN

 Remove the line below: